 Recoverit Mac Data Recovery is the very tool to help you get back your data that has been lost accidentally or the data you forget to backup beforehand.
 With it, you may relax a little bit because it will help you recover your data completely, no matter for a crashed drive or for accidental deletion of data.

 To do so, you may follow the tutorial guide here.

 Launch Recoverit on your PC and locate the drive to scan.
 Note that once you open Recoverit, it will automatically display all available drives and you just need to select the target drive to recover data.
 Click the Start button at the bottom to proceed.

 On the left pane, there will be two categories, namely file type and file path, both of which are created to help users with tracking down to specific files to recover.
 As soon as the scan ends, there will be a preview of your lost files on the right pane.

 Select the target files by ticking the check boxes in front of the file name on the left pane and click Recover at the bottom to kick off the process.
 It is recommended that you save the recovered data files to a new drive once the whole process completes.

 Formatting a new or second hard drive is usual.
 The routine procedure may differ a little bit for different operating systems, such as Windows and Mac OS.
-However, it is essential to follow two major steps for any systems, data backup, format/partition, respectively.
+However, it is essential to follow two major steps for any systems, data backup, format/parition, respectively.
 That being said, you need to bear in mind that no matter for formatting or partitioning a hard drive, data backup is a must.

 The last but certainly not the least, if you lose the data by accident, you may turn to free data recovery software - Recoverit for help.
 It will surely do the best to recover your deleted or lost files from your PC, hard drive, USB drive, SD card, mobile phone, as well as other removable devices on Windows and Mac.